Thiq/scripts/docs/index.md

 # Welcome to Thiq's Documents

 These docs will teach you how to setup your Thiq environment, adding custom scripts, and create a brand new gameplay for your players.
-The docs are split up into 4 different parts:
+The docs are split up into 5 different parts:

 - Setting Up

 - Creating A New Library Script

 - Create A New Module

+- Loaders

 - API References (for you nerds out there)

 Before we get started, there are a few requirements for Thiq.